 **Fellowship, Research, and Training Programs

-Students that are members of the following VU-associated Fellowship, Research, and Training Programs are eligible for a fee waiver.
-Documentation demonstrating that student is/was member of the VU-associated program must accompany the waiver request:
+Students that are members of the following Fellowship, Research, and Training Programs are eligible for a fee waiver.
+Documentation demonstrating that you are/were a member of the program must accompany the waiver request.
+You should upload the documentation in the space provided in the application for graduate study.
+Contact your program director/coordinator to request a letter verifying your participation in the program and dates of your participation.

 - Gates Millennium Scholars Program (GMSP)